brandur/sorg/content/fragments-drafts/caffeine.md

 having their full effect.
 I'd occasionally experience midday crashes or have trouble concentrating.
-Worse yet, I'm an anxious person as it is, and caffeine seemed to further exacerbating that facet, in the worst cases even adding a physical component to the problem in the form of jitters.
+Worse yet, I'm an anxious person as it is, and caffeine seemed to further exacerbate that facet, in the worst cases even adding a physical component to the problem in the form of jitters.